-Hotel and Lodging-house Keepers, and Stewards of Clubs, are to give a Return of all Persons who arrive at their Establishments on Monday, the 3rd of April, and who had not been Enumerated elsewhere.
+Hotel and Lodging-house Keepers, and Stewards of Clubs, are to give a Return of all Persons who arrive at their Establishments on Monday, the 8rd of April, and who had not been Enumerated elsewhere.

 This Paper will be CALLED FOR ON Monday, April 3rd, or as soon after as possible, between the hours of half-past eight in the forenoon and six in the afternoon, by the appointed Enumerator, and it is desirable that the required particulars be written in the proper columns by the Morning of that Day, in order that his progress may not be delayed.
-The Enumerator will assist such Persons as may not be able to fill the Form themselves.
+The Enumerator will assist such Persons as may not be able to fill the Form by the Forms and instructions issued under the authority of the Census Act.